NVIDIA/spark-rapids/docs/get-started/getting-started.md

 started.

 Submitting a Spark application to a standalone mode cluster requires a few configs to be set.
-These configs can be placed in the spark default confs if you want all jobs to use the GPU.
+These configs can be placed in the Spark default confs if you want all jobs to use the GPU.
 The plugin requires its jars to be in the executor classpath.
-Gpu scheduling also requires you to ask for GPUs.
-In this case we are asking for 1 GPU per executor, the plugin cannot utilize more than one, and 4 CPU tasks per executor, but only one task will be on the GPU at a time.
+GPU scheduling also requires the Spark job to ask for GPUs.
+The plugin cannot utilize more than one GPU per executor.

+In this case we are asking for 1 GPU per executor (the plugin cannot utilize more than one), and 4 CPU tasks per executor (but only one task will be on the GPU at a time).
 This allows for overlapping I/O and computation.

 ```shell
 $SPARK_HOME/bin/spark-shell \